African Americans in Cincinnati

 Six times a year, the editors of the Oxford African American Studies Center provide insights into black history and culture, showing ways in which the past and present interact by offering specially commissioned featured essays, photographic essays, and a selected list of articles that will further guide the reader.
-The latest Focus On looks at African American contributions to space research and exploration.
+The latest Focus On looks at African American history in and around Cincinnati.

 View photo essay

-The following entries have been selected to help guide readers who want to understand more about African Americans in the space program.
+The following entries have been selected to help guide readers who want to understand more about the African American experience in Cincinnati.

 Primary Source Documents